10 March 2021

 I'm in the Mood for Love

 During the 1960 and 1970s, John Gavin's film credits included the Susan Hayward melodrama Back Street (David Miller, 1961), Tammy Tell Me True (Harry Keller, 1961), with Sandra Dee; The Madwoman of Chaillot (Bryan Forbes, 1969) with Katharine Hepburn; and Pussycat, Pussycat, I Love You (Rod Amateau, 1970).
+Gavin also starred in two short-lived series in 1964 and 1965: as the framed lawman on the ABC Western Destry and as a freighter captain on NBC's Convoy.
+Through the 1960s, John Gavin served as special adviser to two secretaries-general of the Organization of American States.

 While under contract at Universal, Gavin ventured into Mexico against the wishes of the studio and appeared as the title character in Pedro Paramo (Carlos Velo, 1967), a Spanish-language film set during the Mexican Revolution.
 It was entered into the 1967 Cannes Film Festival.
 The success enhanced his reputation with Universal execs, who cast him in Thoroughly Modern Millie (George Roy Hill, 1967).
 He won critical accolades for his ability to do a romantic comedy.

 In Rome and Tunisia, he filmed the Eurospy film Pas de Roses pour OSS 117/OSS 117 – Double Agent (Jean-Pierre Desagnat, Renzo Cerrato, André Hunebelle, 1968) about agent OSS 117.
-And then he was signed and all set to play James Bond in Diamonds Are Forever (Guy Hamilton, 1971) before Sean Connery returned after sitting out On Her Majesty's Secret Service (on which George Lazenby played 007) to reclaim the role of the superspy.
+And then he was signed and all set to play James Bond in Diamonds Are Forever (Guy Hamilton, 1971) before Sean Connery returned after sitting out On Her Majesty's Secret Service (in which George Lazenby played 007) to reclaim the role of the superspy.

-Gavin later starred as a heart surgeon on the TV miniseries Doctors' Private Lives (Steven Stern, 1979) and played Cary Grant in a telefilm about the life of Sophia Loren, Sophia Loren: Her Own Story (Mel Stuart, 1980) in which the actress played herself.
+Gavin's contract was still honoured in full.
+According to Roger Moore's 'James Bond Diary', Gavin was slated to play Bond in Live and Let Die (Guy Hamilton, 1973), but Harry Saltzman insisted on a British actor for the role and Roger Moorere played the role instead.
+Gavin later starred as a heart surgeon on the TV miniseries Doctors' Private Lives (Steven Stern, 1979).
+He played Cary Grant in a telefilm about the life of Sophia Loren, Sophia Loren: Her Own Story (Mel Stuart, 1980) in which the actress played herself.
 In 1973, he also appeared on Broadway in the romantic comedy 'Seesaw', and his TV credits included The Virginian, Hart to Hart, Medical Center, Mannix, The Doris Day Show, The Saint, and Fantasy Island.

 In May 1981, Gavin accepted President Ronald Reagan's invitation to serve as Ambassador to Mexico.
 He presided over what was then America’s third-largest embassy, with 1,181 employees.
 He resigned from the post in June 1986.
-In 1987, Gavin was named president of Universal Satellite Communications, then the owner of the Spanish-language TV-programmer Univision.
+In 1987, Gavin was named president of Universal Satellite Communications, then the owner of the Spanish-language TV programmer Univision.
+John Gavin was married to Cecily Evans from 1957-1965.
+In 1974, he married actress Constance Towers, known for the Sam Fuller experimental films Shock Corridor (1963) and The Naked Kiss (1964).
+His godfather, the prolific songwriter Jimmy McHugh ('I'm in the Mood for Love'), had introduced him to Towers.

 John Gavin (1931-2018)